Research carried out by

 Context

 • Sierra Leone has been making steady progress in consolidating democracy since emerging from a decade long civil-war that spanned the 1990s.
-Four violence-free elections have been held since 1996 with a peaceful transfer of power starting in 2007.
-At present, 16 political parties are registered with the country’s electoral body, an increase from nine in 2016.
+Four violence-free elections have been held since 1996 with a peaceful transfers of power recorded in 2007 and 2018.

 Cost of politics drivers

-• All MPs interviewed said that their constituents seek more direct individualised (mostly short term) benefits from MPs rather than policies that improve the common welfare of the constituency and the country.
+• All MPs interviewed said that voters seek more direct individualised (mostly short term) benefits from MPs rather than policies that improve the common welfare of the community.
+They resort to requesting cash or other in-kind gifts from politicians as a form of compensation for unmet expectations and perceived neglect.
+A 2016 Afrobarometer survey found that 71% of citizens disapproved of the performance of parliamentarians.

-• The culture of direct individualised support to constituents owes its origin to the practices of the parliamentary system of the 1960s, 1970s and 1980s where MPs were given constituency development funds in the form of hundreds of bags of rice, cash, cooking materials, and other resources that were set aside for constituency distribution.
+• MPs are inundated with requests from immediate relatives, important cultural and religious groups in their districts and constituents more broadly.
+These requests include requests for funds to cover healthcare treatments, celebrations like weddings and naming ceremonies, infrastructure projects like schools and bridges and the provision of food aid during religious festivals.
+This culture of direct individualised support to voters owes its origin to the practices of the parliamentary system of the 1960s, 1970s and 1980s where MPs were given constituency development funds in the form of hundreds of bags of rice, cash, cooking materials, and other resources that were set aside for constituency distribution.

-• There is a need for a nationwide campaign to educate people on the roles of government, local councils and MPs.
-CSOs can play a key role in providing education and enlightenment to citizens on the roles and responsibilities of members of parliament.
+• There is a need for a nationwide campaign to educate people on the roles of government, local councils and MPs to ensure and contribute to improve the meaningful participation of all groups, but especially women, youth, and marginalised groups.
+Civil society groups can also play a key role in providing education and enlightenment to citizens on the roles and responsibilities of MPs and the electoral system in which they are elected.

 We use cookies to enhance your experience.
 By continuing to visit this site, you accept our use of cookies.